ONiT-project/onit-annotated-dataset-v1/README.md

 **2. An extended version of the training dataset including bounding boxes for object detection tasks.**
 In addition to the images from the 16th century travelogues, this dataset includes images from 17th century as well.

-The CSV files contain the annotations and IIIF links to the extracted images on the repository of the [https://search.onb.ac.at/](Austrian National Library (ÖNB)).
+The CSV files contain the annotations and IIIF links to the extracted images on the repository of the [Austrian National Library (ÖNB)](https://search.onb.ac.at/).

 # References
 This dataset was published in context of the short presentation held at the DH 2023 conference in Graz, AT: